kluntje/kluntje/README.md

 Kluntje is the right tool if you want to use webcompoent with the feeling of a modern javascript framework.
 It suits good to CMS project and works with every JS framework.

 *  It can hydrate existing (server-side rendered) markup and does not require to render client-side (although it can)
-*  It has states
+*  It does not force you to use shadow-dom (but you can)
-*  It has lifecycle hooks
+*  It has states and customizable state-reactions
-*  It has state reactions
+*  It adds helpful lifecycle hooks
 *  It is < 3Kb

 ## Getting Started